inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 I like their licacy, I like their vivacity, and I like their silence.
 		-- Samuel Johnson
 Chicago law prohibits eating in a place that is on fire.
-"In the face of entropy and nothingness, you kind of have to pretend it's not there if you want to keep writing good co."  -- Karl Lehenbauer Miksch's Law:
+"In the face of entropy and nothingness,  kind of have to pretend it's not there if  want to keep writing good co."  -- Karl Lehenbauer Miksch's Law:
 	If a string has one end, then it has another end.
 When this load is DONE I think I'll wash it AGAIN ...